RedTorus/RedTorus.github.io/portfolio.md

 This experience enhanced my skills in reinforcement learning, robotics, and algorithm tuning while demonstrating the potential of simulation frameworks to address real-world robotic manipulation challenges.

 ## Text to Image Diffusion Model
+### course project Intro to Deep Learning
+This project involved developing a latent diffusion model conditioned on hand-drawn sketches to generate photorealistic images.
+The model was trained on the **Sketchy Dataset**, which contains photorealistic images paired with corresponding sketches.
+To optimize training time, the model focused on four classes: tiger, dog, cat, and zebra.

+### Key Contributions:
+- **Data Augmentation:**
+  Implemented an edge map-based data augmentation pipeline using a pretrained ResNet model to generate simple sketches from images.
+  - Applied this pipeline to the entirety of the Sketchy Dataset, increasing the number of sketches by 20%.

+- **Latent Space Encoding:**
+  Developed and trained a Variational Autoencoder (VAE) and Autoencoder (AE) to encode both images and sketches into a shared latent space for effective conditioning.

+- **Experimentation with Diffusion Models:**
+  Iteratively experimented with multiple diffusion models and conditioning techniques to refine the final latent diffusion model.

+- **Model Pipelines and Loss Functions:**
+  Designed and experimented with various pipelines and loss functions, including:
+  - **L1:** Mean Squared Error (MSE) loss between actual and predicted noise from the U-Net.
+  - **L2:** Reconstruction loss between the generated and target images.

+  **Key Model Versions:**
+  - **V4:** Trained with a combination of L1 and L2 losses.
+  - **V5:** Trained with L1 loss only.
+  - **V6:** Used class conditioning on both the VAE and U-Net, trained with L1 loss.

+This project demonstrates the iterative development of a robust latent diffusion model, utilizing innovative data augmentation, latent space manipulation, and loss function design to achieve high-quality sketch-to-image synthesis.